Yehezkel Ben-Ari: Biography

 Yehezkel Ben-Ari began his academic career at the Hebrew University of Jerusalem in Israel, where he completed his bachelor's and master's degrees.
 In 1966, he pursued advanced studies at the Sorbonne Université in France where he obtained his DEA.
 In 1971, he completed his PhD with a focus on neuronal plasticity.

-From 1973 to 1980, Ben-Ari undertook several post-doctoral fellowships at prestigious institutions, including Cambridge University, Oslo University, and Mc Gill University in Montreal.
+From 1973 to 1980, Ben-Ari undertook several post-doctoral fellowships at prestigious institutions, including Cambridge University, Oslo University, and McGill University in Montreal.
 Upon his return to France, he was engaged by the Centre National de la Recherche Scientifique (CNRS), where he initially headed a team studying epilepsy at the Alfred Fessart Laboratory of Nervous Physiology.

 In 1986, Ben-Ari was appointed as the head of the INSERM U29 unit, "Neurobiology and Pathophysiology of Development," succeeding Professor Alexandre Minkowski.
 This unit was situated within the Port Royal maternity hospital in Paris.
 Ben-Ari later moved his entire team to Marseille in 1999, where he established and led the Institut de Neurobiologie de la Méditerranée (INMED) of INSERM, located on the scientific campus of Luminy.

 In 2008, after retiring from his leadership role, Ben-Ari shifted his focus towards the creation of several start-up companies.
 Collaborating with renowned figures like Eric Lemonier, Nouchine Hadjikhani, Constance Hammond, Philippe Damier, and Francois Berger, these start-ups aim to understand and develop treatments for various brain disorders, including Autism Spectrum Disorders, Parkinson's Disease, and brain tumors.